PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-11 08:48:55
+Last updated: 2024-04-11 08:49:31
-Random Quote: Layla: "Summon the suit!"
+Random Quote: How does a computer get drunk?
-Steven: "Summon the soup?
-What are you saying?" - Arthur Harrow
+It takes screenshots. - Will Livingston